Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 Tasks:
 1. Finishing Joins with Unit Tests. --> By Friday
 2. End to End testing --> Pick similar queries (randomly from each type (select,range,aggregate,join) and this still doesn't break anything). --> By Friday
+-- Done

 4. Replace plain-text with Waffle. --> Ping after spending 1-2 days on the hack and then see if you can implement waffle in go.
 5. Running the Benchmark Client --> Start getting some realistic numbers.
 (Run on Tembo):
 	1. Resolver, Load Balancer on one machine.
 	2. Executor on another machine
 	3. DB Store on third machine.
+	4. Unit test for validity, For performance, Just issue and count completion.
 6. Performance Tuning:
 	1. For each of the processes (Resolver and Load Balancer).
 	2. If we do wrapper approach, don't go into profiling executor.